AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/v4l/buffer.rst

 	on the negotiated data format and may change with each buffer for compressed variable size data like JPEG images.
 Drivers must set this field when ``type`` refers to a capture stream, applications when it refers to an output stream.
-If the application sets this to 0 for an output stream, then ``bytesused`` will be set to the size of the buffer (see the ``length`` field of this struct) by the driver.
-For multiplanar formats this field is ignored and the ``planes`` pointer is used instead.
+For multiplanar formats this field is ignored and the
+	``planes`` pointer is used instead.
     * - __u32
       - ``flags``